henricasanova/jpegrgb/README.md

 # Usage

 ```
-./jpeg2rgb <path to a jpeg file> <desired width>
+./jpeg2rgb <path to a jpeg file> [desired width]
 ```

-If the desired width is greater than the jpeg's actual width, then the jpeg's actual width is used for the output.
+If the desired width (which is optional) is greater than the jpeg's actual width, then the jpeg's actual width is used for the output.
 If the desired width is lower than the jpeg's actual width, then the image is scaled down via pixel RGB values averaging (i.e., information is lost).
 The width will be close to the desired width, but not necessarily equal to it.
+If no desired width is provided, then the original width is used.
 Output is printed to stdout, one (positive) integer per line.
 The first two lines contain the width and the height of the image.
 If the output image has n pixels, then 3n lines are printed, each with R, G, and B values, for pixels in row-major